 - Symbols direct drivers to change lanes when a lane is blocked.

-Current Active Traffic Management Corridors
+Current Active Traffic and Demand Management Corridors

 - Interstate 5